aave/aip/content/aips/F93E2038F139-AIP-BAL-AAVE-TOKEN-SWAP.md

 ## Implementation

 The full implementation consists of 4 steps:
 1. Deploy the Swap contract (`OtcEscrowApprovals`) [7].
-The Swap contract contains a `swap()` function that trustlessly executes a token swap between the AAVE Ecosystem Reserve and Balancer treasury for the pre-determined and pre-approved token amounts.
+The Swap contract contains a `swap()` function that trustlessly executes a token swap between the AAVE Ecosystem Reserve + AAVE Mainnet Reserve Factor and Balancer treasury for the pre-determined and pre-approved token amounts.
 2. Balancer treasury approves the Swap contract to transfer the 200,000 BAL tokens on its behalf.
 3. Deploy the Proposal Payload contract (`ProposalPayload`).
 4. The Proposal Payload contract contains an `execute()` function that:
-* Approves the Swap contract contract through the AAVE Ecosystem Reserve Controller to transfer the pre-determined amount of AAVE tokens from the AAVE Ecosystem Reserve.
+* Approves the Swap contract contract through the AAVE Ecosystem Reserve Controller to transfer 16907.28 AAVE from the AAVE Ecosystem Reserve.
 * Calls the `swap()` function on the Swap contract to execute the swap.

 Steps 1, 2 and 3 are intended to be pre-requisites to the actual implementation of this proposal which is Step 4.